Windows

 Glue42 Windows

-In order for windows created from an external Java applications to become Glue42 windows, these windows must first be registered via the Java Window Management API.
+In order for windows created from an external Java apps to become Glue42 Windows, they must first be registered via the Java Window Management API.

 Currently, Glue42 Windows requires the underlying native handle (hwnd